 Where to stay on the Rhine

 Although called an apartment, there were no cooking facilities (just a sink, tea/coffee facilities, fridge) but breakfast was available at the hotel’s restaurant.
 Our apartment was quite roomy with a separate bedroom and a balcony overlooking the Rhine.
-Click here to check current prices for Residence Bellevue and for Bellevue Rhein Hotel here.
+I was very happy to have chosen this as my Boppard accommodation.

 You can read my review of the Bellevue Rhein Hotel apartment here